 Find a goal and work hard for it, but don’t put too much pressure on yourself.
 Leave your comfort zones, but never forget to have fun in everything you do.
 At the end it’s all a matter of balance and levity.

 Are there any goals or objectives that you have in golf that you would be prepared to share?

-As my playing HCP is high compared to the “scratch guys” I’m focused on lowering it during the next European Opens, in order to climb the EDGA Nett ranking.
-I’m also very excited about the venue of the next European Individual disabled championship in June.
+As my playing handicap is high compared to the “scratch guys” I’m focused on lowering it during the next European Opens, in order to climb the WAGR Nett Ranking (WR4GD).
+I’m also very excited about the venue of the next European Individual Disabled Championship in June.
 Hope I’ll be at my best at that time!

 Are there any adjustments that would make golf more user friendly for golfers with disability and why?

 I would only restore the anchoring putting stroke rule, banned in 2016.
 This rule doesn’t affect my golf at all, but I think it would be fair for those golfers whose disability requires long putters.

 Competition and philosophy: EDGA and its golf highlanders?